as1000/neop/README.md

 ### Installation

+You can install either the last stable version or current version of neop using pip.

+Stable version:

 `pip install neop`

+Current version:

+Download this directory.
+Navigate to it and run the following command:

+`pip install .`

-You can install the package using pip.
-Before beginning predictions you must run the following two commands to retrieve the data necessary for the package dependencies to function properly.
+Regardless of which version you install, before beginning predictions, you must run the following two commands to retrieve the data necessary for the package dependencies to function properly.

 ```
 pyensembl install --release 75 76